Diderot-Language/reproduce/vis15/05-canny/README.md

 different things, as described in Section 4.1 of the paper.
 The program source indicates the small changes from what was published;
 this includes typo fixes, and filename changes.
-This is true of other programs for other figures: with none or only superficial changes, the published programs can be used to regenerate the published figures.
+This is true of other programs for most other figures: with no or only superficial changes, the published programs can be used to regenerate the published figures.